MCP in Production -- the MCP server book by Jeff Yaw (Yaw Labs), PDF + EPUB

 How do the companion-repo invites work?

 Twelve chapters.
 PDF + EPUB.
-Free updates. $39 one-time, secure checkout.
+Free updates.
+Free with a Token Limit News signup.

 Companion volumes: Claude Code in Production, Semantic Search in Production, and A2A in Production.
-Built on the same patterns as the mcp.hosting platform and the @yawlabs/mcph CLI.
+Built on the same patterns as the Yaw MCP CLI (@yawlabs/mcp).